 Being an engaged citizen and leader requires you to know and use the power of your voice to create the world you wish to see.
 The Center for Social Impact’s Activism and Advocacy Pathway highlights efforts across campus to educate, train, challenge and inspire students to grow as compassionate voices for change, using collaborative and transformational leadership.
+Click here to get connected with ways to get involved on campus.

 Whether you’re passionate about advocacy and activism already or are interested in learning more about the needs of your community, the following are only a few of the groups available to you.